We’ve expanded to offer permanent housing to former Lydia’s House guests. In 2019 we opened Virginia Coffey Place, 8 units of housing.

 We’re providing supportive housing for Lydia’s House families with rents affordable to those earning 30% area median income or below.
 Rents are subsidized through maintaining very low debt on the building, cross subsidization of units (some families are eligible for section 8 vouchers), rental assistance as needed from the Lydia’s House budget, and innovative utility arrangements including solar.

-This project has on-site support services, a 3-6 preschool on the first floor, an adjacent nature playspace, and programming for families.
+This project has on-site support services, an adjacent nature playspace, and programming for families.

 In 2020 Lydia’s House purchased 1801 Mills Ave, across the street from the original Virginia Coffey Place, adding 4 additional units.